Funding Bid Preparation

 In 2018, HJA conducted an appraisal and developed a business case for investment in public realm and infrastructure improvements in the Lansdowne business district of Bournemouth.

-• Torbay Levelling Up Fund Bid
+• Levelling Up Fund Round 2 Successful Bids